 If your dad is constantly fighting for the TV remote, enjoys reading news online or maybe enjoys a spot of gaming, a tablet could be a really good idea for a Father's Day present.
 It's an extra special gift if you live far apart, as it'll open up the world of video calls via Skype or FaceTime.

-The gold standard of tablets is surely the iPad, which has recently taken a welcome price drop to £339.
+The gold standard of tablets is surely the iPad, which has recently taken a welcome price drop to £319/US$329 with the 2018 model and is compatible with the Apple Pencil.

-Yet for under £50 you could opt for Amazon’s recently updated Fire tablet.
+Yet for under £50/$50 you could opt for Amazon’s recently updated Fire tablet.
 It’s ridiculously good value and available in four colours.
+View the Amazon Fire from Amazon here (click here if you're visiting from the US).

 That’s just two options, so why not take a look at our definitive guide to the best tablets available too?

 If your dad is still toting around a creaky old feature phone or you just feel he deserves a swanky new handset, there’s always a smartphone.
-In our opinion, the best phone on the market is the Samsung Galaxy S8, though a tad pricey art £689 – how great has Dad been this year?!
+In our opinion, one of the best phones on the market is the Samsung Galaxy S8, though a tad pricey at £609/$599 – how great has Dad been this year?!

 If your dad likes playing with the latest tech and is also into a bit of amateur aviation, drones and quadcopters can actually be surprisingly affordable.
-You can get the Hubsan X4 Micro Quadcopter with Camera for under £60 from Amazon.
+You can get the Hubsan X4 Micro Quadcopter with Camera for roughly £30/$30 on Amazon (though sometimes less).

 Here also is our list of the best drones available right now, at every price point.
 Some can get a tad expensive, but it depends what you’re looking for.